jonguiriba-dev/jonstice/README.md

   since it would require more time to do anything complicated BE-wise.
 - Added some comments to what I think should be and what is.
 - Figured that I could've just accessed Firebase directly in FE but did it in BE for an HTTP Request interaction.
+- Ran out of time to learn testing for FE